xingjianleng/autoeval_baselines/README.md

 Welcome to DataCV Challenge 2023!

 This is the development kit repository for [the 1st DataCV Challenge](https://sites.google.com/view/vdu-cvpr23/competition?authuser=0).
-This repository includes details on how to download datasets, run baseline models, and organize your result as answer.zip.
-Final evaluation can be performed on the [CodeLab evaluation server](https://codalab.lisn.upsaclay.fr/competitions/10221).
-Please see the [main website](https://codalab.lisn.upsaclay.fr/competitions/10221) for competition details, rules, and dates.
+This repository includes details on how to download datasets, run baseline models, and organize your result as `answer.zip`.
+The final evaluation will occur on the [CodeLab evaluation server] (https://codalab.lisn.upsaclay.fr/competitions/10221), where all competition information, rules, and dates can be found.

 ## Overview
 Label-free model evaluation is the competition task.
-It is different from standard evaluation that calculates model accuracy based on model outputs and corresponding test labels.
+It is different from the standard evaluation that calculates model accuracy based on model outputs and corresponding test labels.
 Label-free model evaluation (AutoEval), on the other hand, has no access to test labels.
-In this competition,  the participant needs to **design a method that can estimate the model accuracies on test sets without ground truths**.
+In this competition, participants need to **design a method that can estimate the model accuracies on test sets without ground truths**.

 ## Table of Contents